TOP

 Preceding the entrance is an equally Neo-Gothic portico with a cincture of large entablatures.
 In the cornice are alternate modillions of trilobite spirals and arches, and emerging from the central body is a balcony with arches ornamented with decorative tiles imitating the Mudejar style, which overlooks a leafy park.

-Inside the palace, the exuberant decoration of the plaster and domes accentuates the oriental style of the pavilion, particularly in the gallery and the “Music Room”, where a profusion of Indian and classical themes permeates the ensemble with its own dynamic, creating a unique aesthetic effect.
+Inside the palace, the exuberant decoration of the plaster and domes accentuates the oriental style of the pavilion, particularly in the gallery and the “Music Room”, where a profusion of Indian and classical themes permeates the ensemble with its dynamic, creating a unique aesthetic effect.
 The superb gardens around the royal building were designed and created by Stockdale and Thomas Gargill, who used the micro-climate of the mountain to create a magnificent park where more than three thousand exotic species can still be seen today.

 Pena National Palace